diwakarece14/Getting_and_Cleaning_Data/Codebook.md

 Subject (10299 rows, 1 column) is created by merging subject_train and subject_test using rbind() function

-Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function
+Merged_Data (10299 rows, 563 column) is created by merging Subject, Y and X using cbind() function.

 2. **Extracts only the measurements on the mean and standard deviation for each measurement**